 Moreover, if through the use of your services a person needs to submit a form of ID, this data can be held on their citizen record.
 If another service also requires ID, then rather than asking again for proof of ID, the information stored can be used.
 If, however, the form of ID was suitable for the first service, but a higher standard of ID (like a driving license) is required for the next, this kind of rule can be implemented with ease.

 This is just one example benefit of our development platform, called kinodb.
 The platform is incredibly scalable, so this is really just the beginning…

 Read our blog post on filling in the gaps in your IT estate, here.

 The case management module has been used by several councils for many different use cases.
 For example:

 Our pre-configured local government platform is used by Camden Council for HRA (Homelessness Reduction Act) casework, where caseworkers help prevent citizens from becoming homeless or provide assistance to those who already are.

 In St. Helens Council it has been configured to provide support for those leaving the care system.

 "In developing the Homelessness Reduction Act case management application, a number of reusable common components have been created that will in turn be used more widely across other council services and form part an overarching suite of components that will be used to develop a further pipeline of user centric applications."

-We can deliver proof-of-concept projects to allow your business and technical users to see the productivity of the platform.
+We can deliver proof-of-concept projects to allow your business and technical users to see the productivity of the platform, in as little as a week.
 Stakeholders can experience first-hand the productivity and flexibility of the platform when it comes to responsively meeting evolving requirements.